 Increased Trust in External Security Organizations

 Additionally, millennials trust external organizations when it comes to data security.
-It makes them take a rather laidback approach when a breach is announced as they believe the external vendors to solve the internal security concerns.
+It makes them take a rather laidback approach when a breach is announced as they believe the external vendors solve internal security concerns.

 Privacy Applications Millennials Believe to be More Secure